sagrawalx/sagrawalx.github.io/teaching/sage-ode.md

 sol.show() # or p.show()
 ```

-Here's how to generate a slope field of the ODE together the plot of a numerical solution to this ODE satisfying the same initial value condition.
+Here's how to generate a slope field of the ODE together with a plot of the numerical solution to this ODE satisfying the same initial value condition.

 ```python
 f(x,y) = x+y